kennethlwk/AppiumAndroidTest/README.md

     - ![image](https://user-images.githubusercontent.com/22057288/173741422-13fdf66e-0543-43a7-a79a-7a15d9283147.png)
 3) Download and install candycrushsaga.apk
     - Download the candy crush saga apk file on your laptop's websrowaser
-	- Drag the drop the  candycrushsaga.apk file from your laptop into the Android Simulator to trigger the game installation
+    - Drag and drop the  candycrushsaga.apk file from your laptop into the Android Simulator to trigger the game installation
 3) Download Yur IDE InteliJ 0r Eclipse
     - https://www.eclipse.org/downloads/
 5) Download & Install appium inspector